liweinan/k8s-example/docker-buildx-example/README.md

 When running multi-architecture images, you might see a warning like:
 ```
-WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested
+WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8)
 ```

 This warning appears when: